mt-cly/KMeans/README.md

 　　if CLASS_NUM don't be setted, the project would calculate the results in different situation of CLASS_NUM=1, CLASS_NUM=2, CLASS_NUM=3,....Finally, draw those result in the matplot.
 So you can get a image shows the varity of loss and CLASS_NUM.

 Command sample:
-　　K-means.py  sample_pnts.npy -c 3
+　　python K-means.py sample_pnts.npy -c 3
-　　K-means.py sample_pnts.npy
+　　python K-means.py sample_pnts.npy